-Each student is responsible for filing a Petition to Graduate Form with the Student Services Department at the beginning of the semester during which the student is expecting to complete their practicum experience, the required coursework, and the MACCE.
-This form can also be accessed via the website (www.ausfba.edu).
+Each student is responsible for filing a Petition to Graduate Form with the Student Services Department at the beginning of the semester during which the student is expecting to complete their practicum experience, all required coursework, and the MACPCE.
+This form can also be accessed via the website (www.ausfba.com).